hatchcanon/unix-time-api/lambda-version/README.md

-# ontra-api
+# unix-time-api

 ## Introduction
-This version was what I initially created then I read the code had to be containerized.
-Left this version as it is the only one that is fully automated.
+This version is the lightest and fastest way to get this deployed in AWS.

 ## Components
 Terraform is structured in 2 main folders